 Therapy services are provided by students in the communication sciences and disorders and graduate speech-language pathology programs.
 All therapy is supervised by faculty certified by the American Speech-Language-Hearing Association and licensed by the New York State Office of the Professions.

-Clients are referred to the clinic from multiple sources, including current clinic families, other clinics and clients, case managers, physicians, social workers, teachers, and community speech-language therapists.
+Clients are referred to the clinic from multiple sources, including current clinic families, other clinics and clients, case managers, physicians, social workers, teachers, and community speech-language therapists, but referrals are not required.
 A current speech-language evaluation and/or progress report must be available.
 Arrangements for evaluation can be made through the clinic if needed.

 Eligibility and Fees